It should just work.

 What I loved about NordVPN is how you select your VPN server.

-The default is a slick map-view where all you have to do is scroll on the map to whatever country you choose.
-If you prefer, there’s also a list view which details each of the more than 2900 servers in 59 different countries.
+The default is a slick map view where all you have to do is scroll on the map to whatever country you choose.
+If you prefer, there’s also a list view that details each of the more than 2900 servers in 59 different countries.

 If you prefer the map view, like I do, clicking on the pins will automatically connect to the server in that country with the lowest amount of load.
 Each time you connect, NordVPN will automatically choose the server that gets you the best overall performance.

 That’s fine for general use, but if you know that you’ll be doing something specific, NordVPN has optimized servers for Peer to Peer file transfers (torrents), Ultra-fast TV streaming, or even double VPN for an extra layer of security.